VJftw/vjpatel.me/vjpatel/content/study/msc-computing-and-security/term-2/7ccsmsia-software-engineering-of-internet-applications/notes.markdown

 ### Object Constraint Language (OCL)

 OCL enables developers to describe properties of classes, associations and state machines in detail using a textual language.

+---

+## Lecture 2

+### Object Models

+**Object models** describe the system in terms of object classes and their associations.

+An **Object class** is ab abstraction over a set of objects with common attributes and the services (operations) provided by each object.

+* Natural ways of reflecting the real-world entities manipulated by the system.
+* More abstract entities are more difficult to model using this approach.
+* Object class identification is recognised as a difficult process requiring a deep understanding of the application domain.
+* Object classes reflecting domain entities are reusable across systems

+**objects** are the main unit of abstraction.
+Objects carry out **activities**.
+The interface to objects is **event oriented**.

+* A **clear** `diamond` represents an *aggregation* that denotes a "***consists-of***" hierarchy.

+* A **solid** `diamond` represents a *composition* that denotes a strong *aggregation* where the life time of the component is controlled by the aggregate. i.e. "The whole controls/destroys the parts".
+The component **cannot exist without** the aggregate.

+An **abstract** class cannot be directly instantiated.
+An abstract operation has no implementation, but is a pure declaration so that clients can bind to the abstract class. **NOTE**: It can be indicated by *italicizing* its name.

+An **interface** is a class that has no implementation.

+**Generalization** expresses a **kind-of** relationship.
+It is implemented by inheritance, where child classes inherit the attributes and operations of the parent class.